nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 1. Prerequisite: There are existing tasks in the application.
 2. Assumption: You have the module `CS2113T` added with at least one task added.
 3. Test Case: `del task 1 -m CS2113T` <br>
-   Expected: If there exists a module CS2113T, and it has at least one task, the first task will be deleted.
+   Expected: The first task in `CS2113T` will be deleted.
 4. Test Case: `del task -1` <br>
    Expected: No task is deleted.
 Error details in the message shows that the task number is invalid.